AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

 If you were me and started on the `OOP` path, your head is spinning by now.
 Because the usual mental model or the level of abstraction for something is a `class` in `OOP` land.

-But now lets see how we can use our new knowledge to implement our Snake game.